donbr/langchain-retrieval-methods/README.md

 The experiment uses **Qdrant Cloud** as the vector database, processing 100 John Wick movie reviews from 4 films.
 This demonstrates a **modern approach** where the baseline documents are loaded directly without chunking - a significant departure from historical RAG practices.

-**Historical Context (Pre-2024)**: Traditional RAG systems almost always chunked documents before vectorization, as document loaders and text splitters were tightly coupled.
+**Historical Context (Pre-2024)**: Traditional RAG systems almost always chunked documents before vectorization, as frameworks were architecturally designed with text splitting as an integrated, expected step rather than a separate transformation.

-**Current Practice (2025)**: LangChain's CSVLoader now creates one document per row without automatic chunking, allowing for three distinct document organization strategies:
+**Current Practice (2025)**: Modern LangChain separates loading from chunking, with CSVLoader creating one document per row without automatic splitting.
+This architectural shift enables three distinct document organization strategies:

 - **Baseline Collection**: 100 original documents (1:1 ratio, **no chunking**)
 - **Parent Document Collection**: 4,817 documents (chunked with retrieval of full parents)